Buying a Condo in Thailand? Here’s Why You Shouldn’t

 In other words, if something doesn’t happen soon to change the very nature of the Thai economy, the majority of the population might stay in rural areas and never end up living in urban centers.
 This drastically reduces real estate growth potential in Thailand.

-As for the few people who do end up going to the cities despite the odds, statistically speaking, they are so indebted that they could not possibly take on more debt to pay the higher prices.
+As for the few people who do end up going to the cities, statistically speaking, they’re so indebted that they couldn’t possibly take on more debt to pay the higher prices.

 Should You Buy a Condo in Thailand?